halogenjs/view/Readme.md

 ### Adding your own custom attributes

-HyperboneView exposes a method to add additional helpers for specific attributes:
+HyperboneView exposes a method to add additional helpers for specific attributes.
+These are available globally to all Views.

-### .addCustomAttributeHandler( attributeName, fn )
+### require('hyperbone-view').registerAttributeHandler( attributeName, fn )

 `fn` is called when HyperboneView finds an element with your attribute.
 When called, it is passed the element, the value of the attribute as arguments and a 'cancel' function.
 The scope is the instance of HyperboneView itself, meaning you can use this.model and this.el (this may not be true forever)